Raccoon987/Neural-Networks/6) recurrent NN/text generator/README.txt

                      ('france' - 'paris' = ? - 'london') or ('king' - 'man' = ? - 'woman').
 Of course, to get a good result,
                      you need to use a large and various training dataset of sentences. a - b = ? - c
                      Each word is represented by a vector.
-Unknown word will be the nearest vector-word from the whole training dataset (using the Euclidean or cosine metrics). index_sentence() and index_sentence_limit() functions return brown corpus sentences where each word is mapped with a number; second function leave only N most frequently used words, all other words are replaced by None.
+Find vector from the training data set that is closest to the unknown vector using the Euclidean or cosine metrics. index_sentence() and index_sentence_limit() functions return brown corpus sentences where each word is mapped with a number; second function leave only N most frequently used words, all other words are replaced by None.

+* Batch_TextGenerator.py - all is the same but this program uses batch training